sczyh30/vertx-blueprint-microservice/docs/en/tutorial.md

 Asynchronous and reactive is very suitable for microservices, and Vert.x owes both of them!
 With `Future` based and Rx based asynchronous development model, we can compose asynchronous procedures in a reactive way.
 That's concise and nice!
 We'll see more usage of `Future` based and Rx based asynchronous methods later~

-# The online shopping application
+# The Micro Shop application

 Ok, now that you've had a basic understanding of microservice architecture, let's discuss our microservice application in this blueprint.
-This is a online shopping application like eBay.
+This is a micro-shop application like eBay.
 People can buy things via it...
 The application contains a set of microservices currently:

 - **Account microservice** - provides user account operation functionality.
 Use MySQL as persistence.
 - **Product microservice** - provides product operation functionality.
 Use MySQL as persistence.
 - **Inventory microservice** - provides product inventory operation functionality, e.g. `retrieve`, `increase` and `decrease`.
-Use Redis as persistence (via Cache infrastructure service).
+Use Redis as persistence.
 - **Store microservice** - provides personal shop operation functionality.
 Use MongoDB as persistence.
 - **Shopping cart microservice** - it manages the shopping cart operations (e.g. `add`, `remove` and `checkout`) and generates orders.
 Shopping carts are stored and retrieved with event sourcing pattern.
 Orders are sent on the event bus.
 - **Order microservice(dispatcher and processor)** - it receives order requests from the cart service via event bus and then dispatch the orders to the infrastructure services (e.g. processing, storage and logging).
 - **The Micro Shop SPA** - the frontend SPA of the microservice (now integrated with `api-gateway`)
 - **The monitor dashbord** - a simple web UI to monitor the status of the microservice system
-- **The API gateway** - it is responsible for the requests to corresponding REST endpoints.
+- **The API Gateway** - The API gateway is the door of the entire system.
+Every requests must be first sent to the gateway and then dispatched to each service endpoints (reverse proxy).
 It is also responsible for authentication, simple load-balancing and failure handling (using Vert.x Circuit Breaker).

 ## Online shopping microservice architecture

 Let's have a look to the microservice architecture:

 ![Microservice Architecture](https://raw.githubusercontent.com/sczyh30/vertx-blueprint-microservice/master/docs/images/entire-architecture.png)

-The API gateway is the door of the entire system.
-Every requests must be first sent to the gateway and then dispatched to each service.

 Let's then see the structure of every individual component.